ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/005-using-scenes.md

 1. Drag to place the folder within the list.
 1. Drag Scenes to the folder.
 1. Repeat as desired.

+### Locking Scenes

+To prevent a scene from being edited or deleted by mistake, you can lock it by clicking the {% inlineicon lock 10 %}lock icon{% endinlineicon %} lock icon next to the scene title.

 ### Deleting Scenes